Gain the tools to lead design innovations in a broad range of healthcare environments

 Teaching takes place in each module during one-week intensive sessions and includes interactive lectures, seminars, tutorials, case-based discussion, technology demonstrations and practical team-based workshop projects.
 You will have the opportunity to participate in a range of formative and summative individual and group-based activities.

-In the second year, you take four further modules, including Innovation, a Helix 'design dash' group project tackling a major healthcare design issue, design for behaviour change and leadership.
+In the second year, you take four further modules, including innovation, design for behaviour change and leadership.

 Each module concludes with an assessable presentation and a piece of coursework.